espocrm/documentation/docs/administration/emails.md

 ## Group Email Accounts

+Group email accounts can be accessed at Administration > Group Email Accounts.

 Only administrator can setup Group Email Accounts.
 Group Email Accounts can be used for both receiving and sending emails.

 *Teams* field (of group email account record) determines which teams incoming emails will be assigned to.